Camp TAG (The Allergy Gang)

 YMCA Camp Kern, YMCA Camp Widjiwagan, and YMCA Camp Greenkill already have a peanut- and tree nut-free policy in place, therefore, all food brought in must be free of those ingredients.
 Camp TAG provides bottled water for every camper each day to eliminate the need for parents to pack drinks for campers.
 No drinks are allowed to be brought in during the week.

 - Foods with wheat, egg, milk, and soy are allowed, such as sandwich bread, crackers, and cookies (must be free of peanuts, tree nuts, fish, and shellfish).

 - Milk/cheese-based foods are not allowed, such as cheese of any kind, Cheetos, Cheez-It Crackers, Doritos, yogurt, etc., to minimize the risk of cross-contact.

 - Egg-based condiments are not allowed, such as mayonnaise, dressings, dips, etc., to minimize the risk of cross-contact.

-In addition, Camp TAG provides allergy-friendly snacks free of the "top 8" (plus free from gluten, sesame, potato, sulfites, casein) in the morning and afternoon for every camper from Enjoy Life Foods.
+In addition, Camp TAG provides allergy-friendly snacks free of the "top 9" (plus gluten-free, vegan, non-GMO) from Partake Foods during the morning Education session for every camper.